basho-labs/little_riak_book/en/03-developers.md

 <h3>MapReduce/Link Walking</h3>

-MapReduce is a method of aggregating large amounts of data by seperating the processing into two phases, map and reduce, that themselves are executed in parts.
+MapReduce is a method of aggregating large amounts of data by separating the processing into two phases, map and reduce, that themselves are executed in parts.
 Map will be executed per object to convert/extract some value, then those mapped values will be reduced into some aggregate result.
 What do we gain from this structure?
-It's predicated on the idea that it's cheaper to move the algorithms to where the data lives, than to transfering massive amounts of data to a single server to run a calculation.
+It's predicated on the idea that it's cheaper to move the algorithms to where the data lives, than to transferring massive amounts of data to a single server to run a calculation.

 This method, popularized by Google, can be seen in a wide array of NoSQL databases.
-In Riak, you execute a mapreduce job on a single node, which then propogates to the other nodes.
+In Riak, you execute a mapreduce job on a single node, which then propagates to the other nodes.
 The results are mapped and reduced, then further reduced down to the calling node and returned.

 [IMAGE]